 System SCRS

-Calculation date July 1, 2017
+Actuarial valuation date July 1, 2018

 Actuarial cost method Entry Age Normal

 Asset valuation method 5-year Smoothed

 Amortization method Level % of pay

-Amortization period 30 years maximum, closed period
+Amortization period as of the actuarial valuation date 29 years maximum, closed period

 Investment return 7.25%

 Inflation 2.25%

 Salary increases 3.00% plus step-rate increases for members with less than 21 years of service

 Mortality 2016 Public Retirees of South Carolina Mortality Tables for Males and Females, both projected at Scale AA from the year 2016.
 Male rates are multiplied by 100% for non-educators and 92% for educators.
-Female rates multiplied by 111% for

-non-educators and 98% for educators.
+Female rates multiplied by 111% for non-educators and 98% for educators.